As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Use Non-Scented Carrier Oils

 This is so important.
-If you use scented carrier oil, the perfume will have a completely different aroma.
-Some good choices for the carrier oil are jojoba oil, almond oil, or coconut oil.
-The important thing is not to use a scented carrier oil that will take away from the scent you’re working toward.
+If you use scented carrier oil, the perfume will have a completely different aroma and will take away from the scent you’re working toward.

-I recommend mixing the essential oils before adding to the carrier oil to make sure you have the right fragrance.
+I recommend mixing the essential oils together first before adding to the carrier oil to make sure you have the right fragrance.

 Store Your Home Made Perfume Correctly

 To extend the life of your homemade perfume and preserve the scent and therapeutic prosperities of the oils used, store your homemade perfumes in dark-colored glass bottles.

 Precautions When Making Perfumes With Essential Oils

 Do not use essential oils without your doctor’s permission if you are pregnant or breastfeeding.
 Some essential oils are dangerous for infants.

 Essential oils are potent and can irritate your skin if you apply concentrated oil directly to your skin.
 When working on any DIY project involving essential oils, be careful not to spill any oil on yourself.

 How To Make Perfume With Essential Oils: Recipe